Table Saw vs Circular Saw for Beginners

 To consider which is the best, we need to look at the range of use for both table saws and circular saws.

 One drawback of a table saw is its size.
-It is not a portable option and usually needs some sort of workshop to use one.
-They can also be quite pricey but that is typically down to their bulk and the options they provide.
+It is not really that portable and usually needs some sort of workshop to operate one effectively.
+They can also be quite pricey, but that is typically down to their bulk and the options they provide.

-By measuring the length you want your cut and marking it off with the square, you should be able to position your blade and use the square as a guide against the saw’s fence.
+When making a similar type of cut with a table saw, you’ll just have to measure the length you want your cut and mark it off with the square.
+You should be able to position your blade and use the square as a guide against the saw’s fence.

-This acts as a fence to get straight rips and any length.
-This obviously takes more time and requires a little more skill and patience than when using a table saw.
+With a circular saw, you’ll need a homemade jig which comes in handy as acts as a fence to get straight rips at any length.
+This takes more time and requires a little more skill and patience in comparison than when using a table saw.

 What Materials Can Be Cut With Table Saws and Circular Saws?

-Table saws can cut certain materials such as plywood, softwood, hardwood, sheets of plastic, aluminum, and brass.
-Although, you shouldn't attempt to cut all of the above with a standard crosscut blade unless you enjoy burning though blades and money.
+Table saws can cut certain materials such as plywood, softwood, hardwood, plastic, aluminum, and brass sheets.
+You shouldn’t attempt to cut all of the above with a standard crosscut blade unless you enjoy burning through blades and money.

+When it comes to lumber, things get a lot less complicated.
 If you want to cut a series of 2” x 4” in half, table saws are the ideal choice.
-Long cuts that separate a piece of wood with the grain are called rip cuts.
+Long cuts that separate a piece of wood with the grain is called a rip cut.

-Most saws are unable to perform rip cuts with as much accuracy as a table saw making them a popular tool for this particular job.
+Most saws cannot perform rip cuts with as much accuracy as a table saw, making them a popular tool for this particular job.

 Table saws are perfect for cutting long or wide pieces of material as these can easily rest on the tabletop of the saw.
 This prevents any need to hold the material when you are cutting through it.